HenryHa993/HenryHa993.github.io/src/content/project/HECS/index.md

 ### Storing Pools of Components

 Another challenge I came across was how to store component pools of different types in the same data structure.
 When learning about templates, I read that it was useful to think of it as "compile-time polymorphism".
-For some reason, this made me think that it was somehow incompatible with regular polymorphism, so when I saw code combining both to store pools of components, I thought it was freaky.
+Combining both compile and runtime polymorphism, we can register components and proceed to operate on them in the ECS manager.

 ```cpp
 class World{